The best bathroom extractor fans for a fresh, dry space

 Reasons to avoid

-If it is good-looks you are after, this one might not be top of your wish-list, but bear with us.
+We admit this might not be winning any beauty contests any time soon, but bear with us.
 If you're willing to overlook it's aesthetic quirks, the Blauberg UK Turbo-150 is a high-power extractor fan that offers good value for money.

 This is an in-line fan (more on this below) which means it's specifically designed to fit in your ceiling when your bathroom is very far away from an external wall, as can be the case with some small ensuite ideas that have been squeezed into awkward spaces.
 It fits several different duct diameter sizes, so there should be something suitable for your home.